How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Performance-Based Incentives (PBIs)

 Some utilities offer incentives based on your solar system's actual production, paying a set amount per kilowatt-hour (kWh) generated over a specified period.
+The Database of State Incentives for Renewables & Efficiency (DSIRE) reports that PBI rates typically range from $0.02 to $0.08 per kWh.

 How to Start Selling Solar Energy Back to the Grid